In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 5. Reduce project risks by better controlling variables

-Creating standardized workflows will help your team reduce risk by providing structure.
+Creating standardized workflows will help your team reduce risk, errors, and delay by providing structure and clarity.

 6. Use workflows to establish a new company culture

-If you want to create sustainable change in your company, you can achieve this by creating new workflows and expectations that provide autonomy and foster accountability.
+If you want to create lasting change in your company, you should create workflows and expectations that foster autonomy and accountability.

 When employees’ work is designed to help them succeed and grow, these core traits will become embedded in your company culture.

 As Will Durant (not Aristotle) poignantly put it, “We are what we repeatedly do.
 Excellence then, is not an act, but a habit.”

 So a repeating pattern of daily or weekly actions is a core building block for your culture.

 With a clearly defined workflow where each step is documented, you can easily trace delays or mistakes and monitor performance.

 If you assign tasks without specifying an owner, it’s difficult for upper management to single out individual performance.